nikitavoloboev/data/focusing/rules.md

 ## Twitter

 - [Top](https://twitter.com/nikitavoloboev/lists/top) should include posts with **highest** value to me.
 Put other profiles into other lists appropriately.
 Don't keep `top` too big.
-Top & [Software](https://twitter.com/nikitavoloboev/lists/software) are the two of my most used lists.

 ## Spotify